willow-ahrens/FinchSystemPaper/response.md

 > It is unclear how the [SpGEMM] dataset has been selected.
 A reference to a standard matrix dataset would be appreciated

-The SpGEMM dataset was chosen to be the matrices in [101], a matrix test set designed to reveal asymtoptic differences in SpGEMM algorithms.
+The SpGEMM dataset was chosen to be the matrices in [101], a matrix test set designed to reveal asymptotic differences in SpGEMM algorithms.
 We separated the matrices into small matrices and large matrices.
 Because of asymptotic slowdowns, we couldn’t run TACO outer products or inner products on the large matrices.
 However, since the matrices are organized by size in the small matrix plot, we can already see the beginnings of a trend where the TACO outer products and inner products perform worse as the matrix size increases.
 We will include a dedicated scaling plot to make these relationships more clear.

 > Do you report here the 'geo mean' or 'arith mean' speedup?